 Publicly available aviation industry test data for receiver overload confirms that RA performance is better at lower heights in the critical phases of flight versus at the maximum operational altitude.
 The Aerospace Vehicle Systems Institute’s (AVSI) Volume III report provided Commercial/Transport RA test data collected by RA manufacturers over a broad range of out-of-band center frequencies.
-Volume III data indicated that the RA’s receiver overload threshold is typically 13 to 24 dB better (higher) at 200 feet height versus the threshold at the maximum height tested.
+Volume III data indicated that the RA’s receiver overload threshold is typically 13 to 40 dB better (higher) at 200 feet height versus the threshold at the maximum height tested.
 This is summarized in Table 1 where “Delta” quantifies the improvement in receiver overload performance at the lower height.

-Table 1: RA Receiver Overload Performance is Better at Low Aircraft Altitude
+Table 1: RA Receiver Overload Performance is Better at Low Aircraft Altitude (in dB)

 The tables below compare receiver overload thresholds in M.2059 (at maximum operational height) versus those tested by AVSI at the lower height corresponding to the critical takeoff and landing scenarios.

-The M.2059 guidance is significantly different than the aviation test data at low heights.
+The M.2059 guidance is significantly different than the aviation test data at lower heights.
 Table 2 compares the AVSI-tested RAs against the five best-performing RAs in M.2059.
 The M.2059 guidance varies from the RA test data by 25 to 42 dB.

-Table 2: AVSI RA Receiver Overload Threshold Data versus Best-performing M.2059 Ras
+Table 2: AVSI RA Receiver Overload Threshold Data versus Best-performing M.2059 Ras (in dB)

-When comparing test data to M.2059’s [worst-performing] RAs, the test data is 41 to 53 dB better as shown in Table 3.
+When comparing test data to M.2059’s worst-performing RAs, the test data is 41 to 53 dB better as shown in Table 3.

-Table 3: AVSI RA Receiver Overload Threshold Data versus Worst-performing M.2059 Ras
+Table 3: AVSI RA Receiver Overload Threshold Data versus Worst-performing M.2059 Ras (in dB)

 The reason for the large deltas between AVSI’s measured receiver overload threshold and that of M.2059 is the following: at low heights, the RA’s path loss is smaller than at the maximum operational height.
-Since the wanted signal is stronger at low heights, the RA’s receiver is more resilient.
+Since the wanted signal is stronger at lower heights, the RA’s receiver is more resilient.

 The manufacturer-reported data in AVSI’s Volume III closely matched the earlier test results by AVSI reported in Volume I, which focused on out-of-band signals below 4000 MHz.
 The RTCA 2020 Report employed the Volume I receiver overload and Volume II unwanted emissions test results.

 Table 4 shows the Volume I data has a similar delta of up to 47 dB from the M.2059 guidance.
 An improvement of 47 to 53 dB is a factor of 50,000 to nearly 200,000.
-Any sharing and compatibility study should appropriately make note of this much-improved RA performance at low height.
+Any sharing and compatibility study should appropriately make note of this much-improved RA performance at lower heights.

-Table 4: AVSI Vol. I Comparison to M.2059 Worst/Most Sensitive Thresholds
+Table 4: AVSI Vol. I Comparison to M.2059 Worst/Most Sensitive Thresholds (in dB)

 Based on publicly available data from aviation industry testing, more up-to-date measurements of altimeter performance are available and should be used in sharing and compatibility studies.
 Finally, while some administrations have been implementing RA filters/retrofits to improve their RF blocking performance on categories of airplanes, those filters cannot be assumed to be installed on all aircraft and should only be modelled as part of a sensitivity analysis.